 What is Maternity Leave?

-All female members of staff automatically qualify for one year’s Statutory Maternity Leave, regardless of their length of service with College.
+All pregnant staff automatically qualify for one year’s Statutory Maternity Leave, regardless of their length of service with the College.
 Where the partner of a member of staff also works at the College, they may be entitled to the College’s Paternity/Maternity Support Leave.

-Where a female member of staff meets the Maternity Leave eligibilty and pay entitlements , she will be entitled to receive payment during her period of Maternity Leave in the form of Statutory Maternity Pay (SMP).
-She may also be entitled to receive enhanced College pay during her period of leave.
+Where a pregnant member of staff meets the Maternity Leave eligibilty and pay entitlements, they will be entitled to receive payment during their period of Maternity Leave in the form of Statutory Maternity Pay (SMP).
+They may also be entitled to receive enhanced College pay during their period of leave.